lightningminers/STNetWork/README.md

     	case PUT = "PUT"
 	}

-These values can be passed as the first argument of the STNetWork.request method:
+These values can be passed as the first argument of the STNetwork.request method:

 	STNetwork.request(HTTPMETHOD.GET.rawValue, url:"http://lcepy.github.io")